 Coresix produces wafers to all SEMI Standards including dimensional, flat and notch specifications.
 In addition, we offer custom specifications designed to your unique needs including, alignment marks, holes, pockets, edge profile, thickness, flatness, surface quality, cleanliness or any other details critical to your application.
 We also offer these wafers in a broad array of materials including Borosilicate, Aluminosilicate and Fused Silica.

 |Thickness Tolerance||+/- 2μm||+/-10% (Standard)|

 |Scratch and Dig||5/2||n/a|

 Most specifications listed are under ideal circumstances.
 Actual specifications will be dependent upon material, format and other factors.
 We will be glad to evaluate your requirements and advise the best possible process available.

-Whether expressed in Arc Seconds, microns of Thickness Variation (TTV) or Transmitted Wavefront Error (TWE), our processes can create near perfect parallelism between the two wafer surfaces.
-Enabling a high level of alignment accuracy in wafer bonding process, we can produce and verify wafers to your most demanding requirements.
-We commonly achieve thickness variations levels less than single micron level.
+Whether expressed in Arc Seconds, microns of Thickness Variation (TTV) or Transmitted Wavefront Error (TWE), our processes can create near-perfect parallelism between the two wafer surfaces.
+Enabling a high level of alignment accuracy in the wafer bonding process, we can produce and verify wafers to your most demanding requirements.
+We commonly achieve thickness variations levels less than a single micron level.

 Where surface roughness is a factor, our standard polishing process results in an average roughness between 4A and 7A.
 For critical surface roughness requirements, Coresix has developed a “Super Polish” process achieving surfaces to 2A Ra, virtually eliminating any trace of subsurface damage.